 What are some of the uses for these chemicals?

 Because PFASs have a wide range of properties, fluorosurfactants are used everywhere.
-Examples are in teflon, water resistant textiles, carpeting, upholstery, apparels, stain-resistant fabrics, metal plating, and fire-fighting foam.
+Examples are in teflon, water-resistant textiles, carpeting, upholstery, apparel, stain-resistant fabrics, metal plating, and fire-fighting foam.

 The EPA’s website lists:

 - Food packaged in PFAS-containing materials, processed with equipment that used PFAS, or grown in PFAS-contaminated soil or water.